-Chart of the Day: Lower Active Shares
+Chart of the Day: Starbucks for the Win

 Plan Today.
 Protect Tomorrow.
 Attend an Educational Estate-Planning Seminar